-IKEA has reduced its total CO2 emissions by 5 percent and CO2 emissions from goods transport by 10 percent in fiscal year 2009 compared to the previous year, according to the company’s 2009 Sustainability Report.
+Ikea has reduced its total CO2 emissions by 5% and CO2 emissions from goods transport by 10% in fiscal year 2009 compared to the previous year, according to the company’s 2009 Sustainability Report.
 Ninety-five percent of the home furnishing retailer’s CO2 emissions is attributed to material extraction, suppliers, customer transportation and the use of products.

-IKEA also is committed to reducing emissions in its supply chain.
-A pilot program is in place to help suppliers reduce their energy use by 30 percent or more by 2011, focusing on the largest suppliers with the highest energy consumption.
-As an example, in China, two glass suppliers have already reduced their carbon footprint and energy consumption by more than 40 percent.
+Ikea also is committed to reducing emissions in its supply chain.
+A pilot program is in place to help suppliers reduce their energy use by 30% or more by 2011, focusing on the largest suppliers with the highest energy consumption.
+As an example, in China, two glass suppliers have already reduced their carbon footprint and energy consumption by more than 40%.

-IKEA and WWF are also partnering on sustainable cotton projects.
-In 2008, IKEA and WWF projects generated 34,000 tonnes of cotton grown in a more sustainable manner, and IKEA suppliers bought 12,500 tonnes for use in IKEA products.
-In 2009, the total available volume was 150,000 tonnes and IKEA suppliers bought 23,000 tonnes (the target was 50,000 tonnes).
+Ikea and WWF are also partnering on sustainable cotton projects.
+In 2008, Ikea and WWF projects generated 34,000 metric tons of cotton grown in a more sustainable manner, and Ikea suppliers bought 12,500 metric tons for use in Ikea products.
+In 2009, the total available volume was 150,000 metric tons and Ikea suppliers bought 23,000 metric tons (the target was 50,000 metric tons).

 The retailer also has partnered with American Forests to plant more than 1.3 million trees in U.S. parks and forest.

-During FY09, only IKEA distribution centers reached their recycling goal of 90 percent.
-Swedwood, the industrial unit of the retailer, and IKEA stores recycled, reclaimed or used 74 percent and 86 percent of their waste, respectively.
+During FY09, only Ikea distribution centers reached their recycling goal of 90%.
+Swedwood, the industrial unit of the retailer, and Ikea stores recycled, reclaimed or used 74% and 86% of their waste, respectively.

-The amount of renewable materials used in IKEA products remained relatively stable at 71 percent, missing its goal to reach 75 percent in FY09.
+The amount of renewable materials used in Ikea products remained relatively stable at 71%, missing its goal to reach 75% in FY09.
 However, the company has separate targets for two key raw materials — wood and cotton.

-Swedwood has all of its forest leases certified and is close to having implemented chain-of-custody certification in all its industrial units, which has increased IKEA’s share of FSC-certified wood from 7 percent to 16 percent.
-However, IKEA did not reach the target of 30 percent of solid wood from verified responsibly managed forests by FY09.
-The new goal is to reach a 35 percent share of wood from forests certified as responsibly managed by 2012.
+Swedwood has all of its forest leases certified and is close to having implemented chain-of-custody certification in all its industrial units, which has increased Ikea’s share of FSC-certified wood from 7% to 16%.
+However, Ikea did not reach the target of 30% of solid wood from verified responsibly managed forests by FY09.
+The new goal is to reach a 35% share of wood from forests certified as responsibly managed by 2012.

-During the year, IKEA used about 21 percent less solid wood compared with FY08, which is attributed to the company’s increased use of board material instead of solid wood.
+During the year, Ikea used about 21% less solid wood compared with FY08, which is attributed to the company’s increased use of board material instead of solid wood.

-The retailer’s approved wood supply chain audits have increased from 80 percent to 92 percent with almost all wood suppliers now complying with the retailers’ minimum requirements.
+The retailer’s approved wood supply chain audits have increased from 80% to 92% with almost all wood suppliers now complying with the retailers’ minimum requirements.

 The company is also implementing measures to reduce water consumption during manufacturing.
-As an example, IKEA is implementing a printing technique called Soft Pigment Printing (SPP) that reduces water consumption by 60 percent compared to traditional printing techniques.
-Today, 40 percent of its printed textile products are produced with techniques that require less water.
+As an example, Ikea is implementing a printing technique called soft pigment printing (SPP) that reduces water consumption by 60% compared to traditional printing techniques.
+Today, 40% of its printed textile products are produced with techniques that require less water.

-To help meet its long-term goal of powering all IKEA buildings with 100 percent renewable energy, the company has plans for several solar panel projects in eight countries over the next four years.
-The solar panels for up to 150 stores and distribution centers are expected to provide about 10 percent of their electricity need.
-For distribution centers, it may be as high as 25 percent since they use less electricity, says IKEA.
+To help meet its long-term goal of powering all Ikea buildings with 100% renewable energy, the company has plans for several solar panel projects in eight countries over the next four years.
+The solar panels for up to 150 stores and distribution centers are expected to provide about 10% of their electricity need.
+For distribution centers, it may be as high as 25% since they use less electricity, says Ikea.

 The company is also working to use alternative energy sources for heating such as ground source heat pumps, air heat pumps, biomass boilers and solar panels, and is progressing on its alternative fuel project for transport service providers.